GosiaGie/antenka2.0/README.md

 {
     "addMatchInfo": [
         "Check your slots number",
-        "Date can't be past date or date after 6 months from now", "Incorrect address",
+        "Date can't be: past date, date under 3 h from now or date after 6 months from now", "Incorrect address",
         "Incorrect price.
 Price can't be under 0.0 and regular price can't be higher than benefit price", "Incorrect age: under 16, over 150 or min>max"